 Join Lake District Hotels on a guided walk to Castlerigg Stone Circle to greet the sunrise.
 Where we will enjoy a hot breakfast (porridge with brown sugar, and sausage/bacon sandwiches with brown sauce, plus tea and coffee) and listen to the druid summer solstice ritual, followed by a short talk about the Castlerigg Stone Circle and what the ritual means to a pagan on the longest day of the year..
 With the summer solstice occurring only once a year in the northern hemisphere, this is truly a special celebration.

-Our 2 nights break includes dinner, bed & breakfast, with free walking boot hire from George Fisher and the Summer Solstice guided walk on Wednesday 21st June 2017
+Our 2 nights break includes dinner, bed & breakfast, with free walking boot hire from George Fisher and the Summer Solstice guided walk.

 If you are in the area but not staying with us, you can still be part of the Summer Solstice fun.
-Book onto our guided walk for only £15 per person and join us at the Moot Hall in Keswick at 3.00am on Wednesday 21st June 2017.
+Book onto our guided walk and breakfast for only £22 per person and join us at the Moot Hall in Keswick at 3.00am.

 The guided walk will commence from the Moot Hall, Keswick to Castlerigg Stone Circle at 3.00am, the walk is 1.7 miles, for those who wish to drive, a map is available from reception.
 The group is due to arrive at Castlerigg Stonecircle just in time for the sunrise at 4.38am, after which a hot breakfast will be enjoyed and rituals spoken by a member of ‘The Druid Network’